-The score of 90 to 100 means the content would be easily understood by an 11-year old literate person or a fourth-grader student who knows English.
+A score of 90 to 100 means the content would be easily understood by an 11-year-old literate person or a fourth-grader student who knows English.

-In fact, a lot of important documents that’re used by banks and financial institutions, government, companies and others comply with Flesh Reading Ease Score.
+In fact, a lot of important documents that are used by banks and financial institutions, government, companies, and others comply with Flesh Reading Ease Score.
 In some countries, it is compulsory for all important documents to be compliant with this score.

 Never use more than two paragraphs, meaning a maximum of six to eight sentences containing a total of 120 to 180 words under a single subheading.
 If the topic requires more explanation or you’ve to provide additional information, create a separate subhead for that.

 However, there’re exceptions to this rule as well.
-You can ignore the Flesch Reading Ease Score to some extent if you’re blogposts are very technical or scientific and cater to a very highly specialized niche.
+You can ignore the Flesch Reading Ease Score to some extent if your blog posts are very technical or scientific and cater to a very highly specialized niche.

 10. Write with a Purpose

-The first purpose of a blogger while writing a blog post is to serve the public at large, regardless of their age, gender, education and financial standing.
-For example, a blog post that talks about getting free gift coupons could attract a millionaire too since it might prove useful in ways we don’t know or cannot imagine.
+The first purpose of a blogger while writing a blog post is to serve the public at large, regardless of age, gender, education, and financial standing.
+For example, a blog post that talks about getting free gift coupons could attract a millionaire, too, since it might prove useful in ways we don’t know or cannot imagine.

-When we write an article with the sole objective of meeting people’s needs, there’s superb chances of getting countless followers and buyers for your affiliate marketing products.
+When we write an article with the sole objective of meeting people’s needs, there are superb chances of getting countless followers and buyers for your affiliate marketing products.
 In fact, such blog posts that help people live even a slightly better life attract most readers.

 To explain more: Blogposts by themselves can become old and redundant because newer information is always available.
-When your blogpost provides latest reliable, verifiable and relevant information, you’ll be actually outranking other bloggers because of the sheer superior quality of your content.
+When your blog post provides the latest reliable, verifiable, and relevant information, you’ll be actually outranking other bloggers because of the sheer superior quality of your content.